olastor/picosearch/SPEC.md

 ### Document

 A document is a JSON-serializable object with a unique identifier.
-Indexed fields must be a string value (TODO: nested paths) and must not be located inside an array.
+Indexed fields must be an object key or path in dot notiation (e.g., "content.title", "orders.0.name").
 There must exist a top-level string ID field.

 ### Search Index